artefactual/atom-docs/user-manual/glossary/glossary.rst

     The advanced search is used to find descriptions in AtoM that contain text matching a search query.
 The advanced search hyperlink can be accessed in the drop-down that appears when a user places the cursor in the :term:`search box`.
-In the advanced search page, the user can select "and, or, not" operators, and search specific fields, to create a powerful search query.
+It is also available on all :term:`archival description` search and browse pages, in the :term:`Advanced search panel`.
+In the advanced search panel, the user can select "and, or, not" operators, and search specific fields, to create a powerful search query.
 The option to apply filters to limit or narrow the search are also provided.
 See: :ref:`advanced-search`.

+  Advanced search panel
+    The advanced search panel appears on :term:`archival description` search and browse pages, contained in a collapsible section at the top of the results page.
+Click on the panel to expand or collapse it.
+The options in the panel can be used to perform advanced search queries, and/or to further refine initial search or browse results.
+For more information,
+    see: :ref:`advanced-search`.

   Archival description
     An archival description is a body of information about an archival